translationalneuromodeling/tapas/ceode/README.md

 Some highlights:
 1. Efficient integration of delay differential equations underlying convolution based DCMs for ERPs for three (ERP model) and four (canonical microcircuit (CMC)) populations.
+The integration method uses the concept of a Continuous Extension of ODE methods (CEODE).

 Installation and Usage